OldKingAllant/LearnBoy/README.md

   <li>SDL2 For graphics and audio</li>
   <li>Poco libraries for UDP sockets</li>
   <li>Cli library</li>
+  <li>fmt Library</li>
 </ul>

 <h1>Building</h1>

-The project uses c++20, which is almost completely supported by Clang, MSVC and GCC. std::format is not supported by clang and gcc versions under 15 and 13 respectively.
-It seems that for most linux distributions this project cannot be built.
+The project uses c++20, which is almost completely supported by Clang, MSVC and GCC. std::format has been replaced by the fmt library

     git clone --recursive [REPOSITORY URL]
     cd [Cloned repository]